Alex-AK/portfolio_v3/client/content/pages/projects.md

 ## Campr

-A camping and backpacking tool for helping adventurers organize gear, plan trips, and inviting friends to collaborate.
+Campr is a camping and backpacking tool for helping adventurers organize gear, plan trips, and inviting friends to collaborate.

 - 🚀 Established NextJS/TypeScript serverless graphQL application architecture with an emphasis on expandability and maintainability for a small engineering team.